 Patients who come to the Siteman Cancer Center for diagnosis and treatment of prostate cancer are seen by a team of Washington University Physicians — surgical, medical and radiation oncologists — often during the same visit.
 A health psychologist is also available as needed.
-Experienced nurses then spend time with you, answering your questions and putting you in touch with resources that may help during this stressful time.
-These nurses offer patient literature on your condition, chemotherapy, radiation therapy, surgery and other related issues.
+Experienced nurses then spend time with you, answering your prostate cancer treatment questions and putting you in touch with resources that may help during this stressful time.
+These nurses offer patient literature on your condition, chemotherapy, radiation therapy, surgery and other related issues on cancer care.
 As a unique feature of your care, we also offer the services of a palliative care specialist who can help you fit treatment into your own special circumstances, if needed.

 Prostate cancer will affect 1 in 5 men over their lifetime and is the most common cancer seen at Siteman, on average 705 cases a year.
 Our prostate cancer program is internationally recognized for its pioneering work in the diagnosis and treatment of this disease.